If you are in need of a mortgage, then you are in the right place. We’ve got 30, 20, and 10 year mortgage rates.

 Once you’ve selected a link below, use the drop down boxes to refine your search on the lender’s website.
 To assist you even further there is even an additional drop down box for you to select the type of loan you need.
 You can select from fixed loans, ARMs, and even VA loans.

 The rates are constantly being updated, and you can see that there are several companies to choose from.
 The best places to search for the best mortgage rates today are:

-Best Mortgage Rates Today
+Best Mortgage Rates Today from Various Lenders

-Best Mortgage Rates Lenders
+Best Mortgage Lenders and Lending Platforms

 Quicken Loans – You’ve no doubt heard of Quicken Loans, and like me, you may have even used them before.
 They are known for their high customer satisfaction with the application and approval process of their primary mortgage origination.
 They have a slick online system that makes the documentation phase pretty seamless.
 Additionally, they meet you in your home to wrap up the closing.
 I’ve used Quicken Loans for a mortgage (you can read my review here) and a refinance.
 I’m mostly happy with my experiences.
 There was a slight communication breakdown that wasn’t resolved timely in my opinion.
 But I’ve had no complaints regarding their servicing of my loan and I do believe I received a nice rate and fair closing cost pricing on the mortgage.
 Check current rates at Quicken Loans